-- Each night, help your children to brush their teeth.
+1. Each night, help your children to brush

-The resources below will help you get started with your child's Brush, Book, Bed routine!
+Here are some tips and resources to help you get started with your child's Brush, Book, Bed routine:

 All young children need help with brushing from an adult to make sure a good job is done.
 When possible, teach children to spit out extra toothpaste, but don't rinse with water first.
-The little bit of toothpaste left behind is good for their teeth!
-Once teeth touch, they can also be flossed.
-Visit your
+The little bit of toothpaste left behind is good for their teeth and helps to prevent decay.
+Once teeth touch, they should also be flossed.

 dentist regularly starting with your child's first birthday or sooner if there are concerns.
 Your pediatrician can answer questions about oral health, too.
 Remember, the last thing to touch the teeth before bed is the toothbrush!

 As soon as baby is born, you can start good oral health practices.
 If possible, use a soft washcloth to wipe your baby's gums after feedings.
-Remember not to put babies to bed with a bottle filled with milk.
+Remember not to put babies to bed with a bottle filled with breast milk, formula, milk, juice or any other sugary beverage.
 And, when it is time to introduce solids, choose healthy foods to reduce the risk of

 For children under age 3: As soon as you see a tooth in your baby's mouth you can start to BRUSH!
 Use a smear (grain of rice) of toothpaste with fluoride 2 times per day.

-For children ages 3–6: Use a pea-sized amount of fluoride toothpaste.
+For children ages 3–6: Use a pea-sized amount of fluoride toothpaste two time per day.
 It is OK to let them practice with the brush, but you get your turn too.

 Remember, it is never too early to share books with your child.
 As your child ages, so will the kind of books he or she enjoys.
 Take a look at these tips for sharing books with your child at each stage of development!